Sell Your Business

 Finally, you’ll prepare an Executive Summary of your business and a Confidential Business Review.
 Only then are you prepared to seek out potential buyers.

-Once a buyer bites, you’ll need to qualify the buyer to be sure he can afford your business.
-You’ll also agree to send him your company’s Confidential Business Review after the buyer signs an NDA or Confidentiality Agreement.
+Once a Buyer bites, you’ll need to qualify the Buyer to be sure he can afford your business.
+You’ll also agree to send him your company’s Confidential Business Review after the Buyer signs an NDA or Confidentiality Agreement.
 Make sure yours is iron-clad – or all your business secrets could disappear.
 See some factors to consider when deciding to sell your business.

 Once more, you’ll need to open due diligence.
-If necessary, your buyer must apply for financing and obtain lender instructions.
+If necessary, your Buyer must apply for financing and obtain lender instructions.
 You’ll open Escrow, start the Bulk Sale process, and, if all the paperwork is filed correctly, every i is dotted, and every t is crossed, finally sign the final documents.

 By taking a thoughtful and thorough approach to commercial property sales with a business in California, you can increase your chances of a successful sale.

 You’ve probably already identified a few points where you need clarification or are sure you’ll need assistance.
 That’s what we’re for.
-We’ve conducted hundreds of successful sales and purchases and know how to make the whole process run smoothly.
-Moreover, as you can see, conducting all these steps is a full-time job.
+We’ve conducted hundreds of successful sales and purchases and know how to make the whole process go smoothly.
+Moreover, as you can see, performing all these steps is a full-time job.
 By hiring us, you’ll be able to focus on keeping your business running at the top of its game, ultimately allowing you to command a higher purchase price.

 We can help you sell your profitable business throughout California, including Los Angeles County, San Diego County, Sacramento County, Solano County, Yolo County, Sutter County, Placer County, El Dorado County, Amador County, San Joaquin County, Contra Costa County, California Central Valley, Silicon Valley, and the San Francisco Bay Area.